khafast/khafast.github.io/_posts/2018/2018-11-04-Install-Python-Packages-Manually-without-Administrative-Privilege.md

 ## Tested on following packages
     1. selenium (automating stuffs on web browsers)
+    2. peewee (a simple ORM for MySQL, SQLite, and more)
-    2. pylint (syntax error suggestion)
+    3. pylint (syntax error suggestion)
-    3. colorama (allows to print colored text to output console)
+    4. colorama (allows to print colored text to output console)
+    5. bs4 (Beautiful Soup 4) (parsing HtML document)

 ## Ref